waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Starmie:** Knows Thunderbolt.
 - **Snorlax (Kris):** Knows Earthquake, Body Slam, REST.

-## F. General Game Tips
+## F. General Game Tips (ROM Hack Specifics)
 - **Dig field move:** Can be used to escape from caves (warps to last visited Pokemon Center).
 - **Field move usage (fainted Pokemon):** Fainted Pokemon can still use field moves.
 - **Surf activation:** Must use Surf from party menu while standing next to a water tile.
 Only Water-type Pokemon can use it in the field.
 - **Strength activation:** Does not need to be reactivated for every boulder push.
 The push is executed by walking into the boulder.
 The boulder moves one tile, and the player's position does not change when pushing vertically, but moves into the boulder's previous space when pushing horizontally.
-Boulders cannot be pushed onto 'steps' tiles.
 - **Victory Road boulder mechanics:** Leaving and re-entering a map resets boulder puzzles.
 Boulder barriers on Victory Road 1F also reset after changing floors.
 - **HM forgetting:** HMs can be forgotten.